-Students should complete FAFSA as soon as possible after January 1.
+Students should complete financial aid applications as soon as possible after January 1.
 Application for financial aid at Georgia Southwestern State University includes the following steps:

-- 1. Make application for admission to the University.
+Make application for admission to the University.
 Applicants for financial aid need not be accepted for enrollment before an award is packaged but must be accepted in an eligible academic program before aid is disbursed.
-Transfer students from other colleges must have a transcript and an admissions application on file at the time of application for financial assistance. - 2.
-Complete the FAFSA either on-line (www.fafsa.ed.gov), and list GSW Code 001573.
-The paper application for financial aid is available from the Financial Aid Office, Georgia Southwestern State University. - 3.
-Listing GSW as the institution on the FAFSA will mark GSW as a recipient of the student's financial information, which will be received electronically.
-Until this information is received by the institution electronically, the student's file cannot be processed.
+Transfer students from other colleges must have a transcript and an admissions application on file at the time of application for financial assistance.